anupama12sg/celo_micro-lending/README.md

 In general, the `withdraw` function enables users to take money from their microlending platform balance as long as they have enough money to do so.

-### Step 2: Compile the Smart Contract
+### Step 2: Compile the Smart Contract-

-To compile the smart contract, run the following command in your terminal:
+To compile the Smart Contract, run the following command in your terminal:

 ```bash
     npx hardhat compile
 ```

-This command will generate the required artifacts in the `artifacts` directory and compile the smart contract.
+This command will generate the required artifacts in the `artifacts` directory and compile the Smart Contract.

-### Step 3: Deploy the Smart Contract
+### Step 3: Deploy the Smart Contract-

 We will add a brand-new deployment script called `deploy.js` to the `scripts` directory in order to deploy the smart contract.
 Code the script using the following: